 Economics of the legal profession: levers that impact efficient and effective delivery

-Last month Richard Tromans (of Artificial Lawyer fame) spoke with Abhijat Saraswat at the Fringe Legal Virtual Summit on the economics of the legal profession – the levers that drive efficient and effective delivery of legal services.
+Richard Tromans (of Artificial Lawyer fame) spoke with Abhijat Saraswat at the Fringe Legal Virtual Summit on the economics of the legal profession – the levers that drive efficient and effective delivery of legal services.
 This article is a summary of that discussion using excerpts from their conversation.
-A recording of the full conversation can be accessed at the Fringe Legal Summit page.

-This article should also compliment the opinion published earlier this week on this blog on the economics of legal technology.
+This article should complement the opinion published earlier this week on the economics of legal technology.